 Information we may collect from you

 - Information you give us.
 You may give us information about yourself when you use our website.
 This includes information you provide when you fill in forms on our website and when you report a problem with our website.
-Our website includes a function that enables you to purchase tickets and to make donations.
+Our website includes a function that enables you to make an account to purchase tickets and a separate function to make donations.
 If you choose to use one of these functions, we will collect the following information about you: your name, address, contact details, debit or credit card number, type, expiry date and security code.
+If you create an account you will also have the option of sharing other information about yourself, such as age, gender, relationship, music interests.
 If you are making a donation you will also have the option to allow us to claim gift aid on your donation.